kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Pixel-mapping

 - In 2010, I was obsessed with this thing called pixel-mapping.
-It was like this hybrid of video, lighting, and computers
+It was like this hybrid of video, lighting, and computers, but I didn't know that; I just thought it was cool, so I was chasing around the Virtuoso, the Hippotizer and D3 projection-mapping tools.
+This is from a workshop where I learned basic pixel-mapping using the "Hippo" aka Hippotizer.
+The guy who taught is the dude who did the [2Pac Hologram](https://www.washingtonpost.com/business/technology/how-the-tupac-hologram-works/2012/04/18/gIQA1ZVyQT_story.html), among other things.
+It was funny; while the world was freaking out, those of us who knew the technology immediately knew who had done it!

 <img src="/images/doiknowyou/pixelmapping.png" width="400">